seanshahkarami/ca-manager/README.md

 * [Public Key Cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 I like the opening paragraph of the Wikipedia page as it immediately mentions two primary functions of public key cryptography: authentication / signing / verification and encryption / decryption.
-I think it's useful to have these two distinct applications explicitly mentioned and may clarify how these techniques can be used within TLS/SSL.
+I think it's useful to have these two distinct applications explicitly mentioned in order to clarify how these techniques might be used within TLS/SSL.

 * [X.509](https://en.wikipedia.org/wiki/X.509).
 This is a reference for the particular standard we're using for certificates.
 If you're interested in understanding the contents and background of these, this is a good place to start.